An Evening With...*

 September 7, 2016 An Evening With Sean B. Carroll

 Award-winning scientist, writer, educator, and executive producer, Sean B. Carroll, will explore the stories of pioneering ecologists who discovered the rules of regulation for animals and plants as he discusses his new book, The Serengeti Rules.
-In a conversation with Kirk Johnson, Sant Director of the National Museum of Natural History, Carroll will share his bold, thought-provoking view on how these discoveries matter for our health, and how they are being applied to restore some of the greatest wildernesses on the planet.
+Later, in a conversation with Kirk Johnson, Sant Director of the National Museum of Natural History, Carroll will share his bold, thought-provoking view on how these discoveries matter for our health, and how they are being applied to restore some of the greatest wildernesses on the planet.

 October 3, 2016 An Evening With Ed Yong

 Award-winning science author, Ed Yong, will take you on a grand tour through the animal kingdom, from squids to aphids to deep-sea worms, as he speaks about his new book, I Contain Multitudes.
-In a conversation with Kirk Johnson, Sant Director of the National Museum of Natural History, Yong will reveal how microbes build animal bodies, affect their evolutionary opportunities, and might be manipulated.
+Later, in a conversation with Kirk Johnson, Sant Director of the National Museum of Natural History, Yong will reveal how microbes build animal bodies, affect their evolutionary opportunities, and might be manipulated.
 He will make you question everything you think you know about natural history!

 November 9, 2016 An Evening With Ann Merchant

 Deputy Executive Director for Communications at the National Academy of Sciences, Ann Merchant, is responsible for a program called the Science & Entertainment Exchange, which connects the entertainment and science communities.
 If you’ve seen major films such as Captain America, Divergent, Frozen, and Battleship – to name a few, you’ve seen the results of Merchant’s work.
-In a conversation with Kirk Johnson, Sant Director of the National Museum of Natural History, Merchant will give a first-hand look at how The Exchange is working to bring more – and better – science to film and television.
+Later, in a conversation with Kirk Johnson, Sant Director of the National Museum of Natural History, Merchant will give a first-hand look at how The Exchange is working to bring more – and better – science to film and television.
 And, if these major films are any proof, audiences are hungry for a good dose of (entertaining) science!

 December 6, 2016 Exclusive Preview: National Fossil Hall